JustTitou/server-software/README.md

 </details>

-- This is and updated version, the original devlopper discontinued this list.
+This is an updated version, the original devlopper discontinued this list.